 - Tell a friend something about them you like or admire.

 For example: Their kindness, reliability, willingness to try new things, resolve, confidence, dedication, ability to cheer you up, or that you simply enjoy their company.

-Friendliness spreads — a smile can help someone feel happier and in a better mood, and more inclined to be nice in turn to others.
+Friendliness spreads—a smile can put someone in a better mood and make them more inclined to in turn be kind to others.
 It’s humanizing and inclusive, and at bare minimum will probably make you feel good.

 Go with a standard: What did the pencil say to the other pencil? — You’re looking sharp!

 Or you can try something a little less clean: What did one toilet say to the other? — You look a bit flushed!

 - Send photos or videos of baby mammals.
 Puppies and kittens tend to elicit happiness and moments of relief and reprieve from stress.